AnyarInc/Interpolation/README.md

 An N-Dimensional Linear Interpolation Library

 ## Still Under Development
-> Linear Extrapolation does not work!
+> Linear Extrapolation does not work in all multi-dimensional cases.